 That interview, about religion and public schools, launched the radio version of my nonprofit, which later morphed into a print version (this very newsletter and website), a video version eventually recorded in studios in South Carolina, and now a road version, what I call The Tangle Tour of ‘23.
 I intend to continue the road version with a succession of Tangles in the new year, with the ambition of broadcasting them through the PBS platform.

 Along the way of this current Tangle Tour, I attended the funeral service for my esteemed and influential teacher, Dr. Joe Lewis.
-He taught scripture and religion, first, at Georgetown College, and then, at Stamford University, and also served in important administrative capacities.
+He taught scripture and religion, first, at Georgetown College, and then, at Samford University, and also served in important administrative capacities.

 I can say without equivocation that Dr. Lewis was the most consequential teacher I ever had, at least past the early elementary grades.
 He opened up to me the Hebrew Bible, teaching me classical Hebrew language and the life and thought of the great prophets (Amos, Micah, Isaiah, Jeremiah, Habakkuk, and Joel).
 He was he who etched into my soul the compelling summary of true religion, “What does the Lord require of you, but to do justice, love mercy, and walk humbly with God” (Micah 6:8).
-A year ago, my son helped me afix to the back wall of the sanctuary where I preach every Sunday that very statement.
+A year ago, my son helped me affix to the back wall of the sanctuary where I preach every Sunday that very statement.
 His influence, and that of the prophet Micah, lingers long and strong.

 I missed my little church this past Sunday, watching the service of “songs, hymns, and spiritual songs” while driving down the road.
 Jan and I sang along with many that we knew.
 We also talked about Israel.
 It was 50 years ago, the first week of October of 1973, that a united and coordinated attack by Arab neighbors brought a crisis to the state of Israel.